aureliphotography/portfolio/content/pricing_newborn.md

 >}}
 * Includes 8 beautifully edited images
 * All remaining pictures unretouched
-* All pictures in digital forma
+* All pictures in digital format
+* Additional [transportation fee](/pricing_transportation) not included if outside Sunnyvale or Mountain View
 {{< /pricing_box >}}